clarkwalcott/Zephyr-Group9/sprint1DesignDocument.md

 3. jquery-1.11.2.min.js - This file will allow us to access and use the JQuery library.
 Uses minified version for production.

 ## Describe languages you need to use, and any gaps in skills on your team.
+Languages/Specifying who is doing what
 1. Python
-	- Some members have base knowledge with this language, but will need to build on this in order to complete our project.
+	- Some members (Maya and Clark) have base knowledge of Python, but will need to build on this in order to complete our project.
 2. C
 	- Due to previous courses taken here at Mizzou, we are all well equipped to write functioning code in C.
-3. Skill gaps, if any, otherwise specify who is doing what
+3. Web Development (HTML, CSS, JavaScript/JQuery, PHP, AJAX framework, etc.)
+	- Jason and Clark will be taking the lead for this, as both have taken web development classes.
+4. Skill Gaps
 	- Gap 1: None of us have experience with device emulators, or how Zephyr interacts with them
 		- All of us will be contributing to this gap, for this is the soul of our project build
 	- Gap 2: None of us have done connections between Zephyr and a server
-		- Again this is all of us contributing, with Jason and Clark taking the lead, as we have both taken web development classes.
+		- Again this is all of us contributing